 While many of the health and social care commitments within the manifestos are encouraging, and all commit to making additional investment in the NHS and social care in their own right, none of the parties commit sufficient funding to close the growing gap between available resources and demand.
 Regardless of which party forms the next government, politicians across the political spectrum will need to lead an honest and realistic debate on the long term sustainability of health and social care in the next parliament.

-Our briefing provides details of the health and social care commitments made by the Conservative, Labour and Liberal Democrat parties in their manifestos, setting out NHS Providers view on each party’s package of pledges respectively.
+Our briefing provides details of the health and social care commitments made by the Conservative, Labour and Liberal Democrat parties in their manifestos, and sets out NHS Providers view.